shady-cs15/CoMLRL/docs/content/docs/examples/quick-demo.md

 weight: 1
 ---

-This tutorial demonstrates how to train 2 LLM agents to collaborate to telling a story.
+This tutorial demonstrates how to train two LLM agents to collaborate to tell a story.
 The first agent generates a compact story setup, while the second agent produces a longer version.
 The reward function encourages the second agent's output to be 2–3× longer than the first agent's.

 To run this demo, please have at least 24 GB of GPU memory available.
-And you can visualized the training process by setting up your WandB.
+You can also visualize the training process by setting up your WandB dashboard.

 ## Import Libraries